bluewhalesystems/sold/macho/README.md

 Since Mach-O is effectively used only by Apple, and all Apple systems are little-endian nowadays, Mach-O is effectively little-endian only.
-Likewise, it is 64-bit only since Apple has deprecated 32-bit apps.
+Likewise, it is 64-bit only since Apple has terminated 32-bit app support.

 Apple Watch seems to be using an ILP32 ABI on ARM64, but I don't know the details about it.